Methylphenidate (Ritalin) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Muscle aches

 If you’re addicted to prescription stimulants like Ritalin, it is highly recommended that you get professional help when trying to get sober.
 This is because Ritalin withdrawal symptoms can be extremely uncomfortable and may even become life-threatening.
-The psychological symptoms in particular (such as depression) can become very severe which can lead to relapse, violent behavior, or even suicidal behaviors if you try to quit without professional support.
+The psychological symptoms of Ritalin detox, in particular, (such as depression) can become very severe which can lead to relapse, violent behavior, or even suicidal behaviors if you try to quit without professional support.

 Additionally, people with co-occurring mental disorders or substance use disorders may also experience more severe Ritalin withdrawal symptoms.
 Fortunately, doctors and nurses at a drug detox center know how to treat and manage these symptoms to keep clients safe throughout withdrawal.
-Medical detox also provides personalized recommendations for ongoing treatment after detox to help clients achieve lasting sobriety.
+A Ritalin detox program also provides personalized recommendations for ongoing treatment after detox to help clients achieve lasting sobriety.

 Quitting Ritalin cold turkey may seem like the answer but it is highly discouraged, as it can cause severe withdrawal symptoms and you are much more likely to relapse without support.